-The most commonly used type of keys is the conventional mechanical car key.
+The most commonly used type of key is the conventional mechanical car key.
 We all know how it works.
 You put the key into the ignition cylinder and turn it to start your car.
 If you ever lose your keys, you can call your local automotive locksmith.
 They will come and make a replacement key right away.
 However, for older or uncommon vehicles, a locksmith might not be able to make key replacements.
 But, they will help get a replacement for your ignition lock cylinder and its matching keys.

 Car Key Fob